idelac3/MediaNodes/README.md

 The `MEDIA_RECORDER_ZNODE` by default is **/media-recorder**, and you probably don't need to modify it.

-Alternative is to use program arguments: `--zookeeper-server` `--tcp-listening-port` and `--media-recorder-znode`.
+Alternative is to use program arguments: `--zookeeper-server`, `--tcp-listening-port`, `--http-listening-port` and `--media-recorder-znode`.

 Program arguments override the env. variables, if specified.